-Green links will be provided within the residential areas as part of the wider pedestrian and cycle network across the site.
+Green links will be provided within the residential areas as part of the wider pedestrian and cycle network as part of the wider pedestrian and cycle network across the site.
 They will contain areas of informal open space and planting to create spatial variation between development, areas of benefit to the community and to encourage ecological migration through the site.
 Buildings will either front or side onto the green links to ensure that they are safe and secure routes.
 Lighting will be carefully considered to balance the safety of people and the ecological value of the links.